bartbialek4/polynomial-operations/README.md

 ## What is this?

 Program implements polynomial operations.
 Possible operations to perform are: addition, subtraction, multiplication and calculation of polynomial values (Horner's algorithms).
+Mutiplication algorithm is using Fast Fourier transform.
+Implementation based on: https://cp-algorithms.com/algebra/fft.html

+## How to run?

+Download the contents, type 'make' in the console (while being in the right folder) and run it.

+## Have fun!